bodleian/iipsrv-openjpeg-docker/README.md

 Or `http://localhost/fcgi-bin/iipsrv.fcgi?IIIF=PalaisDuLouvre.tif/full/full/0/default.jpg`

-~~After starting the container, you can IIIF validate your images from the command line:~~
+After starting the container, you can IIIF validate your images from the container command line:

-To get to the command line use:
+To get to the container command line use:

 ```bash
 docker ps